rmannibucau/batchee/README.md

 * streamName: the stream name (from beanio xml file)
 * configuration: the beanio xml configuration file (from the classloader)
 * encoding: the output file encoding
-* line.separator: the line separator to use to separate items (default is no line separator)
 * templateLocator: the `org.apache.batchee.camel.CamelTemplateLocator` to find the `org.apache.camel.ProducerTemplate` to use

 Shortname: `beanIOWriter`